cambridge-cares/TheWorldAvatar/web/uk-power-visualisation/README.md

 ## Creating a visualisation

-A DTVF based visualisation has also been created for the UK Base World, the `visualisation/webspace` directory contains the files required and are copied into a `dtvf-base-image` container for hosting during the start-up process.
+A visualisation has also been created for the UK Base World, the `visualisation/webspace` directory contains the files required and are copied into a `dtvf-base-image` container for hosting during the start-up process.
 As with all DTVF visualisations, the `data.json` file defines the data to be loaded on the visualisation, and in what grouping.
 Users running the visualisation in a new location may need to adjust the URLs listed in this file.

-For more information on how visualisations are created and configured using the DTVF, please read it's [documentation page](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/web/digital-twin-vis-framework).
+For more information on how visualisations are created and configured using the DTVF, please read its [documentation page](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/web/digital-twin-vis-framework).

 ### Feature info agent

 To support metadata for the visualisation, the stack for this visualisation has been configured to also launch an instance of the [Feature Info Agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/FeatureInfoAgent).
 The appropriate configuration file and query files have been created and will be copied into the relevant directories when using the `./scripts/start.sh` script to launch the stack (see below).

+### Grafana dashboard

+In addition, this stack will also launch a Grafana container to host associated dashboards.
+Whilst empty at first, the `./scripts/start.sh` script will upload pre-configured data source and dashboard definitions to provide a number of default analytic dashboards.

 ## Running the stack